Skip to main content

 </Form>

-Supported Antd components: InputNumber, Input, Switch, Select, DatePicker, etc.
+Supported Ant Design components include: InputNumber, Input, Switch, Select, DatePicker, and more.

 Summary

-Core steps for developing visual editors for frontend components:
+Core steps for developing visual editors for UI components:

-1. Create Editor directory + configure editor element definition file e.json (type: "editors.React")
+1. Create the Editor directory and configure the editor element definition file e.json with type: "editors.React"

-2. Implement Editor component: Receive CompEditorProps + render configuration form
+2. Implement the Editor component: Accept CompEditorProps and render the configuration form

-4. Configuration synchronization: Update configuration through onChangeCompConfig callback
+4. Synchronize configuration: Update configuration through the onChangeCompConfig callback

 Key points:

-• CompEditorProps is provided by JitAi, import directly for use
+• CompEditorProps is provided by JitAi—import it directly

-• Use didMountRef to avoid invalid callbacks during initialization
+• Use didMountRef to prevent invalid callbacks during initialization